Overviews of Data Analysis Techniques

 A highly structured form of interview is primarily used by interviewers in the case of finding socio-demographic insights.
 However, in most cases, interviews are generally open-ended and less structured.
 Further, the order of questions asked by the researcher may vary while the questions will remain the same.

-Another form of qualitative research data analysis techniques is focus group which is generally employed on specific types of audience.
+Another form of qualitative research data analysis technique is focus group which is generally employed on specific types of audiences.
 This is generally an effective type of method because through this data analysis technique, the researcher can gain a lot of information about many people in just one session.